astrcrai/prospero-docs/docs/source/scheduler.rst

     #SBATCH --job-name=exampleJob

 which sets the name of the job.
 It can be used to identify a job in the queue and other listings.
-The second directive sets the billing project for the job

 The remaining lines specify the resources needed for the job.
 The first one is the maximum time your job can run.
 If your job exceeds the time limit, it is terminated regardless of whether it has finished or not.